Crochet hook: History

 While the exact origins of crochet are unknown, there is evident influence from similar crafts from the 18th century.
 Shepherd's knitting was popular in Europe in the late 1700 - early 1800s and used a flat hook to create what is now known as slip stitches.
-Tambour embroidery was also a popular practice around this time and is thought to have origins in China and made its way to Europe through trade.
+Tambour embroidery is thought to have originated in China, being later brought to Europe through trade.
 This practice used a hooked needle and was used to produce chain stitches.
 With time, hooks resembling what is often used today were created and featured a smoother taper and circular cross section.
+Prior to the advent of industrialization, crochet hooks were made by hand from locally accessible materials.
+From the examples that have been preserved from the 19th century, it can be noted that the crochet hooks vary with regard to the form, size (in terms of length and diameter), and the manner in which the handles were made.
+This can be attributed both to the regional practices that were followed at that time, as well as the absence of proper procedures for making crochet hooks.

 United States standard crochet hook and knitting needle sizes

 Accurate knitting needle and crochet hook sizing is important for both crafts.
 There are, however, no uniform procedures for indicating these measurements.

 The Craft Yarn Council of America (CYCA), an industry trade association, has collated a table of crochet hook and knitting needle sizes from de facto industrial standards and elicited the cooperation of its member organizations in adopting them to regularize sizing in the United States.
 The listed gauge systems are also widely used internationally.
 Their broader applicability is further highlighted by their normalization with the metric system, which the CYCA members have agreed to have appear prominently on their packaging.

 A hook gauge is used for measuring both knitting needles and crochet hooks.
 The size of a crochet hook is determined by the diameter of its shaft.
+Before the establishment of modern standardization, there was no consistency in the labeling of the sizes of hooks amongst different manufacturers.
+This made it difficult to replicate the patterns.
+The work of these organizations during the 20th century ensured the uniformity of the sizes of hooks by matching them with the metric measurement system.